dradvany/low-res-video-player/README.md

 # Low-Res Video Player

-Low-Res Video Player was made for media that has seen better days—grainy transfers, unofficial rips, or downloads the seedier ends of the web to name a few.
-Files that have been heavily-shared, re-encoded, compressed, and corrupted into an artifact-laced beauty—what Hito Steyerl calls a *“ghost of an image.”*
-This viewer doesn’t upscale or clean up any of these traits; it celebrates them and provides a space for videos to do what they do best.
+Low-Res Video Player was made for artifact-laced media: re-encoded, unofficial rips, or heavily shared files.
+This viewer doesn’t upscale or clean up any of these traits--they are instead celebrated.

-A dropdown menu allows for playback at viewport hieghts ranging from 144px to 720px.
-Though this speculative viewer doesn't really *do* anything, it seems simpler to watch a blurry VHS rip on my desktop with an interface that embraces the form of its contents.
+A dropdown menu allows for playback at viewport heights ranging from 144px to 720px.
+This speculative viewer doesn't really *do* anything, though it seems simpler to watch a blurry VHS rip through an interface that embraces the form of its contents.

-## Technical stuff
+## Technical details

 - HTML & CSS handle layout and styling
 - Vanilla JavaScript does the rest: media control, drag-and-drop, and keyboard shortcuts
 - No libraries.
 No frameworks.

-## How to use
+## Instructions

 1. Download and open the HTML file in your browser (no internet required)
 2. Drop or upload a video file
-3. Enter your browser’s fullscreen mode
+3. Enter browser’s fullscreen mode

 ## License